 GOAL LU-U 5: Provide state and federal system airports with reasonable protection from airspace obstructions, incompatible land uses and nuisance complaints that could restrict operations.
 POLICIES: LU-U 5.1 Enact overlay zoning to protect the airspace around state and federal system airports from airspace obstructions and incompatible land uses within the approach, transitional, horizontal and conical surface zones, where such areas have been established by the FAA.

-LU-U 5.2 Require Avigation and noise easements for residential land uses locating within airport overlay zoning established under Policy LU-U 5.1 above.
+LU-U 5.2 Require Aviation and noise easements for residential land uses located within airport overlay zoning established under Policy LU-U 5.1 above.
 LU-U 5.3 Enact special airport related zoning to encourage airport compatible and airport-dependent commercial and industrial land uses and to prohibit land uses that would compromise public safety or cause noise complaints.
-This zoning will apply to all land uses both on and off airport property within airport overlay zoning established under Policy LU-U 5.1 above, and will be developed in conjunction with the cities of Yakima, Union Gap and Sunnyside. {Amended 12/98} LU-U 5.4 When the Airport Master Plan is adopted by the legislative bodies, it will be incorporated as part of this plan. {Amended 12/98}
+This zoning will apply to all land uses both on and off airport property within airport overlay zoning established under Policy LU-U 5.1 above, and will be developed in conjunction with the cities of Yakima, Union Gap and Sunnyside.
+LU-U 5.4 When the Airport Master Plan is adopted by the legislative bodies, it will be incorporated as part of this plan.

 Individual neighborhoods determine the quality of urban life.
-Neighborhood planning and design can affect the availability and quality of housing, public health and safety, scenic/aesthetic quality, access to recreation, individual and community identify, and numerous factors that make up those intangibles that people refer to as "quality of life" or "live ability."
+Neighborhood planning and design can affect the availability and quality of housing, public health and safety, scenic/aesthetic quality, access to recreation, individual and community identity, and numerous factors that make up those intangibles that people refer to as "quality of life" or "live ability."

-GOAL LU-U Encourage development of neighborhoods which support a high quality of life.
-6: POLICIES: LU-U 6.1 PromoteProvide density incentives and bonuses to reward projects which: - treat environmental features sensitively; • - include parks, other public or private open space, and interconnected pathways; • - are designed to promote security and safety within a neighborhood and community context; and • • utilize other design features to enhance the quality of life for residents and the larger neighborhood.
+GOAL LU-U 6: Encourage development of neighborhoods which support a high quality of life.
+POLICIES: LU-U 6.1 Promote density incentives and bonuses to reward projects which: • treat environmental features sensitively;• include parks, other public or private open space, and interconnected pathways;• are designed to promote security and safety within a neighborhood and community context; and• utilize other design features to enhance the quality of life for residents and the larger neighborhood.
 LU-U 6.2 Develop neighborhood design compatibility standards to assure that urban infill projects will not reduce property values in existing neighborhoods.
-LU-U 6.3 Expedite review of land development projects that meet neighborhood design standards and provide fully serviced, complete neighborhoods.
-LU-U 6.34 Publicly recognize land development projects that exemplify creativity and excellence in neighborhood design.
+LU-U 6.3 Publicly recognize land development projects that exemplify creativity and excellence in neighborhood design.